-2) Norbert Indlekofer left the Board of Managing Directors of Schaeffler AG as at December 31, 2016.
+2) Norbert Indlekofer left the Board of Managing Directors of Schaeffler AG as at December 31, 2016 dividend payments, as well as the volatility of the company's common non-voting shares and of the benchmark index).

 2) Equals the number of PSUs outstanding as at December 31, 2016.